riverrun/phauxth/README.md

 [This guide](https://github.com/riverrun/phauxth/wiki/Getting-started)
 shows how you can set up a new Phoenix project with Phauxth.

+## Upgrading from Phauxth 1.1.0 and tokens

+Minor changes were made to the token implementation in version 1.1.1.
+As a result, when upgrading from 1.1.0 (or earlier) to versions higher than 1.1.0, the old tokens will no longer be valid, so the end users need to login again to generate new tokens.

 ## Phauxth examples

 * [A basic example](https://github.com/riverrun/phauxth-example) of using